DimABSA: Building Multilingual and Multidomain Datasets for Dimensional Aspect-Based Sentiment Analysis: Dataset Analysis

 \section{Dataset Analysis}

 We analyze the distribution of aspect categories and VA scores across the datasets.

-\textbf{Long-tailed Aspect Category Distribution}.
-As shown in \Cref{fig:category_scatter}, the distributions across domains are highly imbalanced and exhibit a long-tailed pattern, consistent with findings from previous ABSA tasks \cite{pontiki-etal-2015-semeval, pontiki2016semeval}.
+\paragraph{Long-tailed Aspect Category Distribution.} As shown in \Cref{fig:category_scatter}, the distributions across domains are highly imbalanced and exhibit a long-tailed pattern, consistent with findings from previous ABSA tasks \cite{pontiki-etal-2015-semeval, pontiki2016semeval}.
 For the restaurant domain, the 18 categories are highly concentrated: the top five categories account for 97.89\% of all aspect instances, while the remaining 13 categories contribute only 2.11\%.
 In contrast, the laptop domain includes 148 categories, with the top five and ten categories covering 37.20\% and 54.18\% of instances, respectively.
 Similarly, in the hotel domain, the top five categories account for 51\% of the 47 categories (see Appendix~\ref{longtail})

-\textbf{U-shaped VA Distribution}.
-In \Cref{fig:va_scatter}, the red shaded regions illustrate the joint VA distribution of aspect instances, with darker colors indicating higher instance density.
+\paragraph{U-shaped VA Distribution.} In \Cref{fig:va_scatter}, the red shaded regions illustrate the joint VA distribution of aspect instances, with darker colors indicating a higher instance density.
 The black curve represents the relationship between valence and arousal.
 Overall, all datasets exhibit a broadly U-like VA pattern, indicating that arousal tends to be lowest around neutral valence and increases toward both negative and positive extremes.

-Beyond this shared pattern, variations are observed across languages and domains.
+Beyond this shared pattern,we observe variations across languages and domains.
 At the language level, Chinese and Japanese exhibit more compact VA distributions with lower dispersion, whereas other languages show greater coverage of both VA extremes.
-At the domain level, the finance domain exhibits a more constrained arousal distribution, with fewer instances at the arousal extremes.
-This pattern may be attributed to the formal nature of the source data, which consist primarily of financial reports.
+At the domain level, the finance domain shows a more constrained arousal distribution, with fewer instances at the arousal extremes.
+This pattern may be attributed to the formal nature of the source data, which consists primarily of financial reports.